in

 Derbyshire is a county with a great selection of places to visit including ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-Derbyshire features a number of interesting ancient sites including Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort.
+Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort are some of Derbyshire's' best ancient sites to visit Derbyshire.

 Arbor Low Henge is a great place to visit in Derbyshire if you like historic monuments.

-The county of Derbyshire boasts some of the best old mines including Blue John Cavern.
+The county of Derbyshire boasts some of the best caves including Blue John Cavern.

-Kinder Scout is one of Derbyshire's best mountains to visit in Derbyshire.
+Errwood Reservoir is one of Derbyshire's best lakes to visit in Derbyshire.

-Don't miss Errwood Hall (ruin), and Castedge (ruin)'s ruins if visiting Derbyshire.
+Don't miss Shining Tor, and Higger Tor's hills if visiting Derbyshire.

-The county of Derbyshire boasts some of the best rivers and streams including River Dane at Three Shires Head, and Panniers Pool.
+Derbyshire is home to some unmissable rivers and streams like River Dane at Three Shires Head, and Panniers Pool.

 Walks in Derbyshire